jesper54321/National-React/README.md

 * The prototype's look and the final project's look might be different, as the prototype here serves as the 'main goal' the developers are going for.

-* Most imagery used here is free to use, excepting those like the map of the main screen and the background of the list view; We are not responsible of the wrong use of non-free-of-use imagery within the project's application.
+* Most imagery used here is supposed to be free for any use, excepting those like the map of the main screen and the background of the list view; We are not responsible of the wrong use of non-free-of-use imagery within the project's application.

 The project initially contains up to 9 different, related views, from most to least important views, these are;